Tempo and modes of cultural evolution in the complex display of the superb lyrebird

 Structure and function of mimetic song in female superb lyrebirds (Menura novaehollandiae)

-PhD Student: Victoria Austin
+PhD Student: Dr Victoria Austin

-Contact: Victoria Austin
+Contact: Dr Victoria Austin

 A long-held assumption in animal behaviour is that the production of complex learned vocalisations or “song” is a consequence of sexual selection on males.
 However, recent work has overturned this idea by showing that song in females is widespread and, indeed, constitutes an ancestral trait.
 There is now an urgent need to develop and test new hypotheses for the evolution of song in females.
 The proposed research will examine complex vocalisations in female superb lyrebirds, recently shown to imitate a wide range of sounds.
 This research will provide crucial insight into the mechanisms and functions of elaborate displays in females and vocal learning in non-human animals.

-PhD Student: Victoria Austin
+PhD Student: Dr Victoria Austin

-Contact: Victoria Austin
+Contact: Dr Victoria Austin

 A long-held assumption in animal behaviour is that the production of complex learned vocalisations or “song” is a consequence of sexual selection on males.
 However, recent work has overturned this idea by showing that song in females is widespread and, indeed, constitutes an ancestral trait.
 There is now an urgent need to develop and test new hypotheses for the evolution of song in females.
 The proposed research will examine complex vocalisations in female superb lyrebirds, recently shown to imitate a wide range of sounds.
 This research will provide crucial insight into the mechanisms and functions of elaborate displays in females and vocal learning in non-human animals.